Amelia Hernández: Biography

 In 1996, Hernández graduated from the Valencia University of Carabobo Faculty of Medicine, becoming a Medical Doctor.
 She completed a specialization degree, becoming an Obstetrician-Gynecologist.
 In 2017 she came back to chess after a 20 years gap, at Aruba Chess Challenge (Orangestaad), where she achieved 4th place, being the only female player.
 In January 2018 she became Venezuelan Female National Champion (Santo Domingo, Mérida), and joined the Olympic Team again, representing Venezuela at the World Chess Olympiad (Batumi, Republic of Georgia), 2018.
 Currently, Hernández continues her chess career.
 She got her FIDE instructor official certification and is focused on coaching and promoting chess in South Florida.
 Hernandez also became a chess teacher at Franklin Academy Sunrise campus.
-In addition, due to her chess player, chess coach and medical career accomplishments, Hernandez is also a current member of FIDE World Medical Commission.
-In 2023, Dr Amelia Hernandez became the first female Florida State Chess champion in Boca Raton, Florida, USA.
-Amelia Hernandez is currently focused on developing her health career, having achieved a Master in Nursing degree at Miami Regional University.
-At this time, she has approved the official certification board, becoming and Advanced Practice Nurse Practitioner, and works as an APRN for Vitas Healthcare in South Florida, USA.
+In addition, due to her chess player, chess coach and medical career accomplishments, Hernandez is also a current member of FIDE World Medical Commission, performing conferences in Chennai (India), Budapest (Hungary), San Jose (Costa Rica), and more recently in Samarkand (Uzbekistan) during the FIDE Congress at the World Chess Olympiad.
+In 2023, Dr. Amelia Hernandez became the first female Florida State Chess champion in Boca Raton, Florida, USA.
+Amelia Hernandez is currently focused on developing her health career, having achieved a Master degree in Nursing at Miami Regional University.
+At this time, she has approved the official certification board, becoming an Advanced Practice Nurse Practitioner, and works as an APRN for Vitas Healthcare in Broward, South Florida, USA.